-Pursuant to Decision (D.) 21-02-028 (Decision), dated February 11, 2021, Pacific Gas and Electric Company (PG&E) respectfully submits this Tier 1 Advice Letter seeking California Public Utilities Commission (Commission or CPUC) approval of ten (10) agreements resulting from PG&E's Expedited Procurement for additional capacity for summer 2021 reliability.
+Pursuant to Decision (D.) 21-02-028 (Decision), dated February 11, 2021, Pacific Gas and Electric Company (PG&E) respectfully submits this Tier 1 Advice Letter seeking California Public Utilities Commission (Commission or CPUC) approval of two (2) agreements resulting from PG&E's Expedited Procurement for Firm Forward Imported Energy for summer 2021 reliability.
 These transactions are summarized in detail in Section IV of this Advice Letter.